Unblinking Eye

 storekeeper model.

-Colt responded as quickly as they could, under the circumstances.
-The Model 1877 D.A. was their first foray into the field of double action pistols.
+The Colt’s Patent Fire Arms Manufacturing Company responded as quickly as it could, under the circumstances.
+The Model 1877 D.A. was Colt’s first foray into the field of double action pistols, and appeared three years before Smith & Wesson produced their first double action gun.
 Originally called the New Double Action Self-Cocking Central Fire Six Shot Revolver, the Model 1877 was designed by their well-known employee, William Mason*, who also designed the famed Single Action Army Model of 1873.

 * “William Mason was another of those who helped make the Colt Armory what it was.
 He was a modest, kindly man, little known outside of his immediate associates, but of a singular fertility in invention and almost unerring mechanical judgment.
 He learned his trade with the Remington Arms Company at Ilion, N.Y., and after a long association with them he was for sixteen years superintendent of the Colt Armory.
 In 1885 he became master mechanic of the Winchester Repeating Arms Company of New Haven, and held that position until his death in 1913.
 He had granted to him more than 125 patents, most of them in connection with arms and ammunition and tools for their manufacture, but they included many appliances for looms and weaving, steam pumps, and bridge work, and he assisted with the development of the Knowles steam pump and Knowles Looms.”
 From English and American Tool Builders, by Joseph Wickham Roe, Yale University Press, New Haven: 1916.
 Pp. 173-174.